-A. M. H. S. Lubis^{1, 2}, A. R. Jeefferie3, A. A. M. Damanhuri1, A. U. Rahmah4 and M. N. A. A. Razak1
+A.M.H.S.
+Lubis^{1, 2}, A.R.
+Jeefferie3, A.A.M.
+Damanhuri1, A.U.
+Rahmah4, M.N.A.A.
+Razak5

 1Department of Mechanical Engineering Technology, Faculty of Mechanical and Manufacturing Engineering Technology, Universiti Teknikal Malaysia Melaka, Hang Tuah Jaya, 76100, Durian Tunggal, Melaka, Malaysia.

-2Centre for Advanced Research on Energy, Universiti Teknikal Malaysia Melaka, Hang Tuah Jaya, 76100, Durian Tunggal, Melaka, Malaysia.

-3Carbon Research Technology Research Group, Faculty of Manufacturing Engineering, Universiti Teknikal Malaysia Melaka, Hang Tuah Jaya, 76100, Durian Tunggal, Melaka, Malaysia.
-4Department of Chemical Engineering, Faculty of Engineering,

-Universitas Muhammadiyah Surakarta, 57162, Pabelan, Kartasura, Surakarta, Indonesia.
+2Centre for Advanced Research on Energy, Universiti Teknikal Malaysia Melaka, Hang Tuah Jaya, 76100, Durian Tunggal, Melaka, Malaysia 3Carbon Research Technology Research Group, Faculty of Manufacturing Engineering, Universiti Teknikal Malaysia Melaka, Hang Tuah Jaya, 76100, Durian Tunggal, Melaka, Malaysia 4Department of Chemical Engineering Faculty of Engineering, 5Universitas Muhammadiyah Surakarta 57162, Pabelan, Kartasura, Surakarta, Indonesia

-ABSTRACT
+ABSTRACT:

-The problem of the biomass waste produced from palm oil plantation is present today.
-The biomass waste typically is sourced from oil palm trunk (OPT), oil palm frond (OPF) and oil palm fruit bunch.
-Considering the huge amounts OPF wood waste from palm oil plantation, the waste can have other added value if they can be used as in polymer composite materials.
+The problem on the biomass waste produced from palm oil plantation is presences today.
+The biomass waste typically sourced from oil palm trunk (OPT), oil palm frond (OPF) and oil palm fruit bunch.
+Considering huge amounts OPF wood waste from palm oil plantation, the waste can have other added value if they can be used as in polymer composite materials.
 This study is subjected to investigate the effect of oil palm frond (OPF) fiber and powder loading to hardness, toughness, tensile and flexural strength of thermoplastic polyurethane (TPU) as wood polymer composite.
 Frond fiber with size of 2-3 mm and frond powder with size of 60-90 micron were used as filler materials.
 The TPU/OPF composite samples were fabricated by compressive molding approach.
-The result shows that hardness of TPU based composite increased by 48% with the addition of 30 wt.% of OPF powder.
-Ultimate tensile strength of TPU increased by 26% with addition of 30 wt.% OPF frond powder.
-The impact strength of TPU increased by about 50 % by the addition of 30 wt.% of OPF frond fiber, while the flexural strength of TPU/OPF composites increased by about 86% by the addition of 30% OPF frond fiber.
-The microstructure of TPU/OPF composite samples shows good interfacial bonding between TPU matrix to OPF powder and OPF fiber, which represents a significant improvement of mechanical properties of TPU/OPF composites.
-It can be concluded that both, OPF powder and fiber addition significantly improved the mechanical properties of TPU.
-The OPF powder improved hardness and tensile strength, while the OPF fiber improved on the impact and flexural strength of the TPU.
+The result shows that hardness of TPU based composite were increased by 48% with addition of 30 wt.% of OPF powder.
+Ultimate tensile strength of TPU was increased by 26% with addition of 30 wt.% OPF frond powder.
+The impact strength of TPU was increased about 50 % by addition of 30 wt.% of OPF frond fiber, while the flexural strength of TPU/OPF composites has increased about 86% by addition of 30% OPF frond fiber.
+The microstructure of TPU/OPF composite samples shows good interfacial bonding between TPU matrix to OPF powder and OPF fiber, which represents the significant improvement of mechanical properties of TPU/OPF composites.
+It can be concluded that both of OPF powder and fiber addition significantly improved the mechanical properties of TPU.
+The OPF powder improved hardness and tensile strength, while the OPF fiber improved impact and flexural strength of the TPU.